 - The zone of audibility: This is defined as the area within which the animal can detect the sound.
 Audibility itself does not implicitly mean that the sound will affect the animal. - The zone of masking: This is defined as the area within which sound can interfere with the detection of other sounds such as communication or echolocation clicks.
 This zone is very hard to estimate due to a paucity of data relating to how animals detect sound in relation to masking levels (for example, humans can hear tones well below the numeric value of the overall sound level).
 Continuous sounds will generally have a greater masking potential than intermittent sound due to the latter providing some relative quiet between sounds.
-Masking only occurs if there is near-overlap in sound and signal, such that a loud sound at e.g., 1000 Hz will not be able to mask a signal at 10,000 Hz. - The zone of responsiveness: This is defined as the area within which the animal responds either behaviourally or physiologically.
+Masking only occurs if there is near-overlap in sound and signal, such that a loud sound at e.g., 1000 Hz will not be able to mask a signal at 10,000 Hz3. - The zone of responsiveness: This is defined as the area within which the animal responds either behaviourally or physiologically.
 The zone of responsiveness is usually smaller than the zone of audibility because, as stated previously, audibility does not necessarily evoke a reaction.
-For most species there is very little data on response, but for species like harbour porpoise there exists several studies showing a relationship between received level and probability of response (Graham IM, 2019; Sarnoci nska J, 2020; BOOTH, 2017; Benhemma-Le Gall A, 2021). - The zone of temporary hearing loss: The area where the sound level is sufficient to cause the auditory system to lose sensitivity temporarily, causing loss of "acoustic habitat": the volume of water that can be sensed acoustically by the animal.
-This hearing loss is typically classified as Temporary Threshold Shift (TTS). - The zone of injury / permanent hearing loss: This is the area where the sound level is sufficient to cause permanent hearing loss in an animal.
-This hearing loss is typically classified as Permanent Threshold Shift (PTS).
+For most species there is very little data on response, but for species like harbour porpoise there exists several studies showing a relationship between received level and probability of response (Graham IM, 2019; Sarnoci ́nska J, 2020; BOOTH, 2017; Benhemma-Le Gall A, 2021).
+This zone is quantified here with the use of behavioural thresholds (Table 2-2 & Table 2-3). - The zone of temporary hearing loss: The area where the sound level is sufficient to cause the auditory system to lose sensitivity temporarily, causing loss of "acoustic habitat": the volume of water that can be sensed acoustically by the animal.
+This hearing loss is typically classified as Temporary Threshold Shift ("TTS", see section 2.3 & 2.5). - The zone of injury / permanent hearing loss: This is the area where the sound level is sufficient to cause permanent hearing loss in an animal.
+This hearing loss is typically classified as Auditory Injury ("AUD INJ", see section 2.3 & 2.5).
 At even closer ranges, and for very high intensity sound sources (e.g., underwater explosions), physical trauma or acute mortal injuries are possible.

-For this study, it is the zones of injury (PTS) that are of primary interest, along with estimates of behavioural impact ranges.
+For this study, it is the zones of injury ("AUD INJ") that are of primary interest, along with estimates of behavioural impact ranges.
 To determine the potential spatial range of injury and behavioural change, a review has been undertaken of available evidence, including international guidance and scientific literature.
 The following sections summarise the relevant thresholds for onset of effects and describe the evidence base used to derive them.